ericmdantas/ng-xtorage/README.md

 Usually, when working localStorage and sessionStorage, no matter what you save there, you'll always get back a string.
 Which sucks, because all the parsing is up to us.

 When using ```$xtorage```, you will save something and you'll get that thing back.
-It doesn't matter if it's a number, object or string.
+It doesn't matter if it's a number, object, string or even a boolean!
 No parsing needed.

 This service will also allow you to save, retrieve and remove arrays from the storage.
 You don't need loops anymore.